ctecdev/PPRT-2015/README.md

 Import project to Eclipse workspace
 ```
 File > Import >>> General > Existing Projects into Workspase
 ```

 Configure as Maven Project

 ```
 Step One: Right click on Project > Configure > Convert to Maven Project
 Step Two: Right click on Project > Maven > Update Project...
 ```

 Add 'Apache Tomcat v8.5' library to 'Java Build Path'
 ```
 Right click on Project > Properties >>> Java Build Path
 ```

 Set configurations for the database connection
 ```
 /src/main/resources/application.properties
 Because "ddl-auto" is set to "update" Hibernate will create tables in database after first app run.
-	Run app one time to do that, and than stop it.
+Run app one time to do that...
 ```

 To Run Application:
 ```
 Open package `rs.ac.uns.ftn.tseo.ctecdev` in '/src/main/java/' folder
 right there there is a class `Work_Service_App.java`
 Right click on that class > Run As > Java Application
 Application will run on `http://localhost:8080/`
 ```
-*Note - To run app on some other port, add in application.properties "server.port=<port-number>"
+*Note - To run app on some other port, add in application.properties "server.port='<port-number'"

 ## Running and testing